glutanimate/review-heatmap/.github/ISSUE_TEMPLATE/bug_report.md

 #### Error message (if any)

-*If you received an error message, please copy and paste it between the backticks below:*
+*If you've received an error message, please copy and paste it between the backticks below:*

 ```python